 According to the recent ECB Study on the Payment Attitudes of Consumers in the Euro Area (SPACE) , the Netherlands – along with Finland and Estonia – are amongst the euro-area countries with the lowest levels of cash transactions.
 In 2019, 34% of point-of-sale and person-to-person transactions were settled in cash in the Netherlands representing 22% of the value of transactions compared to a euro-area averages of respectively 73% and 48%.
-The figure has dropped to just over 20% at the end of October 2020, due to changing consumption and payment behaviour since the pandemic.
+The figure has dropped to just over 20% at the end of October 2020, due to changing consumption and A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. behaviour since the pandemic.
 The DNB expects these changes to be permanent.

 The DNB report stresses that the sharp decline in the use of cash is increasing pressure on the availability and acceptance of cash and is shrinking the cash infrastructure